TencentCloud/tencentcloud-sdk-java-intl-en/README.md

 import com.tencentcloudapi.common.Credential;
 import com.tencentcloudapi.common.exception.TencentCloudSDKException;
 import com.tencentcloudapi.common.profile.ClientProfile;
-// Import the client of the corresponding product module. import com.tencentcloudapi.cvm.v20170312.CvmClient;
+// Import the client of the corresponding product module import com.tencentcloudapi.cvm.v20170312.CvmClient;
-// Import the request response class corresponding to the request API. import com.tencentcloudapi.cvm.v20170312.models.DescribeZonesRequest;
+// Import the request response class corresponding to the request API import com.tencentcloudapi.cvm.v20170312.models.DescribeInstancesRequest;
-import com.tencentcloudapi.cvm.v20170312.models.DescribeZonesResponse;
+import com.tencentcloudapi.cvm.v20170312.models.DescribeInstancesResponse;

-public class DescribeZones
+public class DescribeInstances
 {
     public static void main(String [] args) {
         try{
             // Instantiate an authentication object.
-The Tencent Cloud account secretId and secretKey need to be passed in as the input parameters.
+The Tencent Cloud account `secretId` and `secretKey` need to be passed in as the input parameters
             Credential cred = new Credential("secretId", "secretKey");

-            // Instantiate the client object to request the product (with CVM as an example).
-            ClientProfile clientProfile = new ClientProfile();
+            // Instantiate the client object of the requested product (with CVM as an example) ClientProfile clientProfile = new ClientProfile();
             clientProfile.setSignMethod(ClientProfile.SIGN_TC3_256);
             CvmClient client = new CvmClient(cred, "ap-guangzhou", clientProfile);

-            // Instantiate a request object.
+            // Instantiate a request object
-            DescribeZonesRequest req = new DescribeZonesRequest();
+            DescribeInstancesRequest req = new DescribeInstancesRequest();

-            // Call the API you want to access through the client object; you need to pass in the request object.
+            // Call the API you want to access through the client object.
+You need to pass in the request object DescribeInstancesResponse resp = client.DescribeInstances(req);
-            DescribeZonesResponse resp = client.DescribeZones(req);

-            // The output is a string return packet in json format System.out.println(DescribeZonesRequest.toJsonString(resp));
+            // A string return packet in JSON format is output System.out.println(DescribeInstancesRequest.toJsonString(resp));
         } catch (TencentCloudSDKException e) {
                 System.out.println(e.toString());
         }